I choose to see the beauty

 I miss nature.

 Grasses is a mix-media installation that creates a dialogue between two fictional forms of nature.
-The collages hanging on the walls and filling the ambiance as plants would do, establishes a contrasting relationship between my work on paper and the images on the digital screens in front of them, conveying the feeling of freedom that usually comes from being in an open field.
+The collages hanging on the walls and filling the ambiance as real plants would establish a contrasting relationship between my work on paper and the images on the digital screens in front of them, conveying the feeling of freedom that usually comes from being in a wildflower field.

 Patricia Van Dalen, June 2020